sensu/sensu-docs/content/sensu-go/6.3/web-ui/view-manage-resources.md

 Click the check boxes to select one or more events and resolve, re-run, silence, or delete them directly from the Events page.

-Click an event name to view information like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event's history at a glance.
+Click an event name to view information like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event's last 20 statuses at a glance.

 ## Manage entities